jhubrt/demOS/DOCS/BLITSnd/BLITSnd_3.md

 -   **0xFXX** : set speed : with speed = X * 16 + Y
                 if speed < 32 then each row will last speed ticks
-                else each row will last 60*50 / speed
+                else each row will last 60*50 / speed BLS score is decoded in VBL interrupt at 50hz.
+				=> the tempo control for high rate is not very precise (20ms => 40ms for row decoding when changing F01 => F02 for example) Do not play with BPM control in modern tracker like Milkytracker if you want to have equivalent tempo when playing in BLSplay

 Note that BLS specific effects (STE balance and bitmask set) are not reset when a new key is entered => the last value is kept to allow cumulating with other standard effects.
 So you need to be carefully end these effects where appropriate.